It’s five times cheaper to keep an existing customer than to gain a new one. But how do you promote customer loyalty and retain your best customers?

 These activities are divided into two stages: primary and support.

-The primary stage of CRM has five main processes that enable the strategy.
+The primary stage of CRM value chain has five main processes that enable the strategy.

 Customer portfolio analysis: Similar to the IDIC model, the first step of the value chain model is to analyze your customers to identify your SSCs (a.k.a. the customers who create the most value for the company).
 This analysis stage helps companies understand their customers so they can better address their needs and expectations and develop strategies to maximize their lifetime value.